 In March 2022, the FASB issued 2022-02, Financial Instruments - Credit Losses (Topic 326): Troubled Debt Restructurings and Vintage Disclosures ("ASU 2022-02").
 This ASU eliminates the accounting guidance for troubled debt restructurings by creditors that have adopted the CECL methodology for estimating allowances for credit losses and enhances the disclosure requirements for loan restructurings made with borrowers experiencing financial difficulty.
+Instead, entities are required to evaluate (consistent with the accounting for other loan modifications) whether the modification represents a new loan or continuation of an existing loan.
 In addition, the amendments require a public business entity to disclose current period gross charge-offs for financing receivables and net investment in leases by year of origination in the vintage disclosures.
-ASU 2022-02 is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
-The Company does not expect implementation of this ASU to have a material impact on the consolidated financial statements.
+ASU 2022-02 was effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
+The implementation of this ASU effective January 1, 2023 did not have a material impact on the consolidated financial statements.